 When the work is done, you can often find me in my workshop.
 Because of my diverse skill-set I have a special talent for finding new obsessions, such as carpentry, screen printing or ceramics.
 I also love to put my graphic and technical knowledge in practice with photography.
 Finally, you can always spot some new scars on my legs which tell I am a fanatic mountain biker.

+With its frame 'emotional objects', Gut Check facilitates our primordial need for touch.
+It is made to reconnect ourselves with our core, trying to fight the noise from outside.
+The experience with the suit is an exercise in valuing our feelings.
+The goal is to enhance our emotional awareness, in contrast to our rational self which is constantly developing.
 How often are we aware of our feelings?
 And if we are, for how long do we pay attention to them?
 We live in a time that is centered around the individual, where technology is interwoven in our lives.
 We use tech to set ourselves apart from others, but what if technology could help us to redirect some attention to ourselves?

-The research project Gut does not use conventional media.
-The project explores the narrative capacity of touch by the use of air.
+Touch is our first sense to develop, and the most complex one to understand.
+All of these moments have an impact on our state of being.
+The research project Gut Check does not use conventional media, instead the project explores the narrative capacity of touch by the use of an air suit.
 The Gut Check suit is an inflatable object precisely designed for the touch input that it gives the user.

 Every experience session runs trough a code that regulates the valve system to open and close individual air ports, pressurizing specific compartments of the suit.
 Thereby, playing the sequence of movements of physical bodies that are attached to the user.